epicdragon44/react-turbo-search-box/README.md

 **Information Props**

-The `fullBaseList` prop is the full list of all items to comb through -- shouldn't change.
+The `fullBaseList` prop is the full list of all items to comb through -- shouldn't change too often.
 The `currWorkingList` prop is the current working "head" of the list.